kirankrishna3github/easy_abap/README.md

 "create an instance of the new class data(lo_easy) = new zcl_easy_abap( ).

-"and just start working with it
-"...

-"for instance: read a t100 message data(ls_msg) = lo_easy->get_msg('123(bus123id)').
+"and for instance: read a t100 message data(ls_msg) = lo_easy->get_msg('123(bus123id)').

 "save message persistent